wardog1uk/mikro/Basic Commands.md

 * `NUMBER label`

 ### Description
-Takes a number, or an assembled label, and displays its value in hexadecimal, decimal, octal, and binary.
+Take a number, or an assembled label, and display its value in hexadecimal, decimal, octal, and binary.

 It can also display the result of simple additions and subtractions, as long as the value is not negative at any stage of the calculation.

 ## TABLE